iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 JSON-LD to look like XML qualified names (QNames).
 This guidance maps element QNames to JSON-LD compacted names using JSON-LD contexts.
 The [NIEM NDR]({{page.ndr-href}}#section_5.6.1) defines a mapping from the qualified names in IEPs and IEPD schemas to IRIs.
-For example, the qualified name
+For example, the qualified name&hellip;

 > `nc:PersonName`

-with a declared namespace prefix
+&hellip;with a declared namespace prefix&hellip;

 > `xmlns:nc="http://release.niem.gov/niem/niem-core/3.0/"`

-corresponds to the Linked LD resource URI
+&hellip;is defined by the [NIEM NDR Section 5.6.1, &ldquo;Resource IRIs for XML Schema components and information items&rdquo;]({{page.ndr-href}}#section_5.6.1) to correspond to the resource URI&hellip;

 > `http://release.niem.gov/niem/niem-core/3.0/#PersonName`